Our Mission, Vision, and Values

 Beyond26 supports adults with disabilities in finding employment through individualized advocacy and networking.
 We do this by reaching out to local businesses, finding volunteer opportunities, and growing our community.
 Our faith-based endeavor reaches a wide range of jobseekers and employers in West Michigan, letting us put our faith to work.

-Our Mission: Find Jobs & Volunteer Opportunities for Individuals with Disabilities
+Our Mission: Finding Jobs for Adults with disABILITIES

 Our goal is to bridge the gap between local businesses and a community of jobseekers by using positive engagement through employment and volunteer opportunities.

 Our Vision: A Community that Embraces our Jobseekers

 “You’re shoulder to shoulder with them all the way, your surplus matching their deficit, their surplus matching your deficit.
 In the end you come out even.”
 II Corinthians 8:12-14 (MSG)

 We envision a community where every individual is able to enjoy the benefits of a workplace environment, and in turn every workplace is able to celebrate different abilities and enjoy the benefits of inclusivity.